sunilabrahamindia/sunilabraham/clusters/sunil-abraham-economic-times.md

 created: 2025-12-08
 ---

-***The Economic Times*** is one of India's largest financial newspapers, reporting on policy, markets, technology, industry regulation, and economic governance.
+The Economic Times is one of India's largest financial newspapers, reporting on policy, markets, technology, industry regulation, and economic governance.
 Over the years, **Sunil Abraham** has engaged with the publication in multiple ways.
 He has written opinion pieces, contributed analysis on technology policy, and has also been quoted across a range of stories covering digital rights, privacy, platform governance, and emerging technologies.

-This cluster brings together all **published writings** and **media mentions** connected to *The Economic Times*.
+This cluster brings together all **published writings** and **media mentions** connected to The Economic Times.
 It serves as a single, easy-to-use reference point for researchers, students, and readers following Sunil Abraham's work on technology and public policy.

 ## Publications
 Articles authored by Sunil Abraham in *The Economic Times*.